syncfusion-content/uwp-docs/uwp/Numeric-TextBox/Culture.md

 ---
 layout: post
-title: Culture in UWP Numeric TextBox control | Syncfusion
+title: Culture in UWP SfNumericTextBox | Syncfusion®
-description: Learn here all about Culture support in Syncfusion UWP Numeric TextBox (SfNumericTextBox) control and more.
+description: Learn about the Culture support in the Syncfusion® UWP SfNumericTextBox control to localize the text based on specified culture.
 platform: uwp
-control: SfNumeric TextBox
+control: SfNumericTextBox
 documentation: ug
 ---

-# Culture in UWP Numeric TextBox (SfNumericTextBox)
+# Culture in UWP SfNumericTextBox

 The Culture property helps to localize the SfNumericTextBox.
 Text will be formatted based on the specified Culture.